 Whether you work in an office where suits are the mandatory dress code, or you’re a sartorial fellow who dresses up for dinner dates at the weekend, a suit is a staple of any modern man’s wardrobe.

-Even if you work in casual office and your idea of getting dressed up at the weekend is donning the latest streetwear, you still need the best suit around, whether for a wedding, job interview or funeral, it’s likely you’ll need a smart tailored look at least once a year.
+Even if you work in a casual office and your idea of getting dressed up at the weekend is donning the latest streetwear, you still need the best suit around, whether for a wedding, job interview or funeral, it’s likely you’ll need a smart tailored look at least once a year.

 However, there’s an enormous number of decisions that need to be made when buying a suit, with a wide selection of brands, different styles, materials, and price points to consider.

-Wearing a suit should be like stepping into new skin – you should feel comfortable in your suits and know how different styling options can affect your look.
-A good suit can make you look taller, slimmer and accentuate your shoulders.
+Wearing a suit should be like stepping into a new skin – you should feel comfortable in your suit and know how different styling options can affect your look.
+A good suit can make you look taller, and slimmer and accentuate your shoulders.
 It can also help with making the right impression in your career.
 Basically, selecting the right suit sends a message that you’re switched on with your styling choices and that you’ve got life in order.